 To practice with our supplies, we do our supply puzzles.
 We get plenty of practice with numbers, coloring, cutting, and gluing!
 These puzzles are great for cutting practice, coloring, following directions, and learning how to use our glue sponges!

-Another way we practice with glue sponges is using squares of paper!
-I cut the squares and the kids glue them on paper.
+Another way we practice with glue sponges is by using squares of paper!
+I cut the squares, and the kids glue them on paper.

 As part of our Number Bootcamp, we learn to explicitly write the numbers!

-Our first math game or math activity is a super simple number recognition game.
-The idea is just to see if students know numbers.
-I give each student a number mat and simply say a number.
+Our first math game or activity is a simple number recognition game.
+The idea is to see if students know numbers.
+I give each student a number mat and say a number.
 They either point to the number or put a manipulative on the number.

 The next day, we explore our manipulatives more.
 Then we do a counting game.
 I give the kids paper plates.
-I say a number and we put the correct number of manipulative on the plate!
+I say a number, and we put the correct number of manipulatives on the plate!
 This helps me see how well we follow directions if we have one-to-one correspondence and know numbers!

 Foodie Fun Friday

-Grab our Foodie Fun Friday creation for all the details and directions for these and 34 recipes!
+Grab our Foodie Fun Friday creation for all the details and directions for these two recipes and 32 additional recipes!

-Our very first Foodie Fun Friday lesson has been a tradition in our class for years!
+Our first Foodie Fun Friday lesson has been a tradition in our class for years!
 We make school bus cookies!
 And it’s not even on Friday!
-We actually do this on our second half day of school!
+We actually do this on our second half-day of school!